wp-plugins/wordpress-database-reset/readme.txt

 = Why reset the database? =

-There are two important reasons as to why I built this plugin:

-1. I wanted a simple and painless way to obtain a fresh clean database without actually having to reinstall WordPress.
-2. 9 times out of 10 I get tons of excess junk in the wp_options table after installing plugins and themes that do not clean up after themselves.
+I wanted a simple and painless way to obtain a fresh clean database without actually having to reinstall WordPress.
+Plus, 9 times out of 10 I get tons of excess junk in the wp_options table after installing plugins and themes that do not clean up after themselves.

 == Screenshots ==
 1. The plugin page - a more secure way of resetting your database.